sjiang2019/collabmusic/README.md

-#CollabMusic
+# Collabify: _Save the worst songs for last_

-Alex Chan, Steven Jiang, Drew Leonard
+#### Alex Chan, Steven Jiang, Drew Leonard

+## Overview

-In most social events/gatherings, there is bound to be music playing in the background.
-Whether you're meeting up with a group of friends, studying in One Wheelock, hanging out in a frat basement, or any other environment there is usually a spotify playlist that supplies the music.
-The problem is that only one person can control that instance of the playlist, leaving everyone else with no other option but to listen along.
+Every social event or group hangout is bound to have music playing in the background.
+Whether you're meeting up with a group of friends, studying in One Wheelock, or hanging out in a frat basement, there is usually a Spotify playlist controlling the atmosphere from behind the scenes.
+In the current state of the world, one person controls the playlist, leaving everyone else with no other option but to listen along.
+With Collabify, we envision a world where everyone has the autonomy to choose what songs shape their atmosphere.

+## Features

+### Crowd-Voting

-With our app, anyone with the link to the page can have their musical input and preferences considered.
-We've created a voting system that more-liked songs higher up on the playlist and created a feature that skips songs that people hate.
+With our app, anyone with access to an instance of playlist can have their musical input and preferences considered.
+We've created a crowd-voting mechanism that places songs higher up on the playlist based on number of votes.

+### Crowd-Veto
+Have you ever started playing a song before realizing how much you disliked it?
+Our app also includes a crowd-veto feature that skips the current song, if enough people vote to skip it.

+### Recommendations
+Our app supplies three recommendations based off of the current state of the playlist.

 ## Getting started
 - `npm install` or `yarn install`